 Additionally, students who graduate from the University of Vermont are highly likely to achieve academic or professional success upon completion of their studies.

-In fact, 93% of UVM students graduating between 2017 and 2019 were employed or enrolled in a graduate program within six months of graduation.
+In fact, between 2017 and 2019, 93% of UVM students who graduated were either employed or enrolled in a graduate program within six months of graduation.

 This shows that a UVM bachelor’s degree is worth it.
 Graduates of this school are much more likely to get a job after completing their education than the average American college student.